CI-Dominik/pp1-geocaching/README.md

 ### Lighthouse testing
 * Lighthouse testing was used to determine the site's proberties regarding performance, accessibility, best practices and SEO.
 Special emphasis was layed on performance and accessibility to provide a great user experience for every visitor, no matter the device or conditions.<br>
-The accessibility rating suffered a bit from low contrast due to color choices on the homepage.
-This matter will be addressed further in the [bugs](#bugs) section.

 **Frontpage**